ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 00:54 _Nao:_
 All right.
 So, my name is Nao Tsuchiya.
 I'm a professor in Monash University and also having a lab in ATR in Japan.
-And as a sort of introduction to this today's session, I will give a brief talk on our recent project called the Choreo Structure, which Ayaton and I will be collaborating and also a little bit on the quantum quality hypothesis.
+And as a sort of introduction to this today's session, I will give a brief talk on our recent project called the Qualia Structure, which Hayato and I will be collaborating and also a little bit on the Quantum Qualia hypothesis.
 Both of them are hopefully relevant to active inference issue.
-So the Quota Structure project is the Japanese funding that we received recently, and it's going to continue for five years.
+So the Qualia Structure project is the Japanese funding that we received recently, and it's going to continue for five years.
-This will be to establish a super interdisciplinary research program to tackle the program of consciousness, especially qualia through the interdisciplinary research.
+This will be to establish a super interdisciplinary research program to tackle the problem of consciousness, especially qualia through the interdisciplinary research.
 We are planning to also host summer school for two to three weeks every year.
 And here's the fantastic members for this grant.
-And Hayato is basically working with me in the part of the mathematical approach to the consciousness and aquaria.
+And Hayato is basically working with me in the part of the mathematical approach to the consciousness and qualia.
 One of the problems, for example, we want to address is, for example, when you see this square, Daniel, what do you see here?

 02:26 _Daniel:_
 Blue.

 02:27 _Nao:_
-Yeah, so you say blue, and I say maybe owl in Japanese, and the Haito may say sunny in Russian.
+Yeah, so you say blue, and I say maybe "ao" in Japanese, and the Haito may say "siniy" in Russian.
-But we could mean the same experience quadria.
+But we could mean the same experience qualia.
 But how do we know that we are actually experiencing the same thing?
 And I'm actually curious whether this kind of question is something that free energy or active inference kind of style approach can ever tackle.
 And my approach is to go into the category theory kind of inspired direction.
 And here's the first study that published.
-We published in a few years ago with Ayato and the Shigeru, together with also the another category theorist, the Steve Phillips, that in the category theory.
+We published in a few years ago with Hayato and Shigeru, together with also the another category theorist, Steve Phillips, that in the category theory.
-There is an interesting lemma called the Yona Dilemma that proves that all the relationship characterize its internal intrinsic property.
+There is an interesting lemma called the Yoneda Dilemma that proves that all the relationship characterize its internal intrinsic property.
-And we are using that idea to study the Chore.
+And we are using that idea to study the Qualia.
 That's the kind of inspiration of our approach.
-So instead of trying to characterize what the blue is or red is, we are trying to characterize all the relationship between a particular color or particular quota to other exhaustive.
+So instead of trying to characterize what the blue is or red is, we are trying to characterize all the relationship between a particular color or particular qualia to others, exhaustively.
 And then by finding the correspondence of this relationship, we try to identify what the actual blue is.
 So if you say blue is similar to green but also similar to red, then that's going to be very different from my blue.
 And that's the way how we detect this blueness, it's same or different.
-And one recent application of this kind of idea is this unsupervised alignment that we are using with another collaborator, Masafumi Oism in University Tokyo.
+And one recent application of this kind of idea is this unsupervised alignment that we are using with another collaborator, Masafumi Oizumi in University Tokyo.
 And I'll skip the detail, but basically what we are doing is to do some kind of experiment and then collect lots of data to obtain so called similarity matrix between all the colors and then without really knowing what color maps onto what we try to use on the relationship to predict what we are seeing.
 So in a sense, this is a pure category theoretical kind of approach to the problem of consciousness.
 Then I'll just skip the details here.
-So we are doing this kind of approach on other types of aquaria and then this is the thing that we are planning to do for next five years.
+So we are doing this kind of approach on other types of qualia and then this is the thing that we are planning to do for next five years.
 And then another just brief kind of introduction.
 If you have some other question, we can come back later.
 So this is potentially more to do with an active inference aspect of our approach in a sense.
-And this is called the Quantum Courier hypothesis.
+And this is called the Quantum Qualia hypothesis.
 We published this preprint really recently and so you can access it later.
-So one of the there are many programs in the current models of our chore or consciousness where we tend to think that experience or consciousness is like one point in the high dimensional space.
+So one of the - there are many programs in the current models of our qualia or consciousness where we tend to think that experience or consciousness is like one point in the high dimensional space.
-And we use that kind of idea for our previous alignment experiment approach, but it lacks dynamics and it also lacks the effects that we tend to experience where the observation or report or introspection itself sometimes change our chore, right?
+And we use that kind of idea for our previous alignment experiment approach, but it lacks dynamics and it also lacks the effects that we tend to experience where the observation or report or introspection itself sometimes change our qualia, right?
 And that's sort of the active inference aspect that I'm talking about.
 Attention or introspection changes experience.
-But traditional approach is very difficult to deal with this and one way to deal with that is this quantum formalism that we think is appropriate.
+But the traditional approach is very difficult to deal with this.
+And one way to deal with that is this quantum formalism that we think is appropriate.
-So here we think that there is some kind of chorea experiencing system that is defined as this blue boundary.
+So here we think that there is some kind of qualia experiencing system that is defined as this blue boundary.
-You can consider that as sort of the Markov blanket like thing in the free energy kind of idea.
+You can consider that as sort of the Markov blanket-like thing, in the free energy kind of idea.
-And then we consider particular type of the quail like redness or blueness itself as an observable.
+And then we consider particular type of the quale like redness or blueness itself as an observable.
 It's a terminology in quantum theory.
-Something that in principle can be observed within this quarry.
+Something that in principle can be observed within this qualia.
-And then we consider this measurement as a process that probe this quadrilateral observable.
+And then we consider this measurement as a process that probe this qualia observable.
-And unlike classical theoretical thinking, we think that the measurement or probing of this observable through it's called a state, changes its state and also observable itself.
+And unlike classical theoretical thinking, we think that the measurement or probing of this observable, through, it's called a state, changes its state and also observable itself.
-And that's something that we can actually formalize mathematically using a concept called a very general concept of this conditional probability called instrument.
+And that's something that we can actually formalize mathematically using a concept called, a very general concept, of this conditional probability called instrument.
 It's very technical for the quick talk, so I'll leave it.
-But this is a modern quantum theoretical idea that captures both how we can affect on the world and the quota itself can be affected by that measurement.
+But this is a modern quantum theoretical idea that captures both how we can affect on the world and the qualia itself can be affected by that measurement.
-And then using this we think that we can explain probably quota in a much more reasonable way with the mathematics mathematical formalism, and so far, it's just a kind of theory, but we already think that it's probably better than the existing kind of a model of, for example, attention and the consciousness.
+And then using this we think that we can explain probably qualia in a much more reasonable way with the mathematics mathematical formalism, and so far, it's just a kind of theory, but we already think that it's probably better than the existing kind of a model of, for example, attention and the consciousness.
 And also it also provides some kind of prediction and the explanation of why some of the two concepts or two experience can feel different depending on the order that you experience.
 So this is just like conceptual kind of example.
 But if I ask you, Daniel, that is China similar to North Korea?
-Then you might say probably no.
+Then you might say probably no, right?
-Right.

 09:11 _Daniel:_
 I don't even know the reference point.

 09:14 _Nao:_
 Yeah, okay.
-But let's say just subjectively, china doesn't feel similar to North Korea.
+But let's say just subjectively, China doesn't feel similar to North Korea.

 09:19 _Daniel:_
 Okay.